reena96/random_code_generator/README.md

 ## 2) Initializing the Code with a starting set of Non-terminals: ##
 We start off with a string that contains the non terminals that we would like to start off our code with:
 String s = "<package declaration> <import declarations> <type declarations> "

 ## 3) Building blocks of Java Code: ##
 ### (i) Generating Package Statements: ###
-We use regex to look for non terminals in the string which are all enclosed by angular braces.
+We use regex to look for non terminals in the string which are all enclosed by angular braces
- < package declaration >
+Ex: < package declaration
-e update the replaced String and we recursively call generatePackage() with the parameter containing the updated string until we generate a meaningful package statement.
+The non terminal in the production is replaced by its associated right hand side value associated with it.
+We recursively call generatePackage() with the parameter containing the updated string until we generate a meaningful package statement.

 ### (ii) Generating Import Statements: ###
  We again use regex to look for non terminals in the string which are enclosed by angular braces.